HarryDuncan/accessible-tabs/README.md

 1. clone/download repo on to machine.
 2. run
     ## `npm install`

 3. command
   ### `npm run test`

-4.When command prompt prompts you press a to run all tests
+4. When command prompt prompts you press a to run all tests